Your Enemies Can’t Betray You

 Betrayal does not come from enemies.
 It comes from access.

 The answer isn’t to close off your heart or decide that no one is worthy of trust.
-That type of bitterness only isolates you further.
-The better response is discernment.
-Slower trust, clearer boundaries, and the humility to learn from what hurt you.
+That type of bitterness only creates isolation.

 Not everyone deserves access to you.
 That isn’t cynicism.
 It’s wisdom.